c00pala/UnityScripts/Tile Changer/ReadMe.txt

 - When your prefabs / tiles are in the scene, select them in the editor and in the inspector pane, you'll see the 'Change Me' bool.

 - To 'select' a tile, simply set this to true.
-You can deselect this object safely.
+You can deselect this object in the editor and select other objects and this will stay true.

 - With your desired objects 'selected', go back to the game manager object with the 'ChangeTile' script.